-This was done, and the grating system was subsequently retested.
+This was done, and the grating system was subsequently requalified.

-2.3.7.
+- 2.3.7.
 Install the barcodes.
 Test the function of the barcode reading software as called out above.
 Done.
-For further information, see 2.1.4.
-2.3.8.
+For further information, see 2.1.4. - 2.3.8.
 Pin the optics for easy reassembly.

 This is in the teardown plan; it is not relevant for disassembly.
-We have had two meetings on this and plan one more.
+The process of measuring and pinning the optics has actually started.